Charles-Michel-Ange Challe: The great years (17491764)

-Draftsman of the King's Chamber and Cabinet (1764 - 1778)
+Draftsman of the King's Chamber and Cabinet (17641778)

-After the death of the sculptor and ornamanist René Michel Slodz in 1764, he was appointed, by a royal decree of 23 February 1765, Draftsman of the Chamber and Cabinet of the King, a position he obtained thanks to the support of the Duke d'Aumont in competition with other brilliant candidates (de Wailly, Bocquet, Géraud.)
-This charge is then important to the court:"Machinist, composer of theater clothes and ballet costumes, organizer of funerals, artificer, scenery painter, in a word, man of common taste and easy elegance, such was the draftsman of the cabinet of His Majesty."He will be particularly famous in the early years for the ephemeral architectures he creates for the great funerals at a time when the taste is in transition to neoclassicism "the greak way".
+After the death of the sculptor and ornamanist René Michel Slodz in 1764, he was appointed, by a royal decree of 23 February 1765, Draftsman of the Chamber and Cabinet of the King, a position he obtained thanks to the support of the Duke d'Aumont in competition with other brilliant candidates (de Wailly, Bocquet, Géraud).
+This charge is then important to the court:"Machinist, composer of theater clothes and ballet costumes, organizer of funerals, artificer, scenery painter, in a word, man of common taste and easy elegance, such was the draftsman of the cabinet of His Majesty."He will be particularly famous in the early years for the ephemeral architectures he creates for the great funerals at a time when the taste is in transition to neoclassicism "the Greek way".
 Thus he conceives the monuments of the infant Philippe de Bourbon, Duke of Parma, of Louis-Ferdinand, Dauphin of France, of Stanislas Leszczynski, King of Poland, of Elisabeth Farnese, Queen of Spain, of the Dauphine Maria Josepha of Saxony, of the Queen of France, of Charles-Emmanuel III of Savoy and finally of King Louis XV himself.
-The label of the moment wants indeed that great funeral"Corroborate the elaboration of a rhetoric that attempts to compose a kind of figurative eulogy that also obeys a precise geography"They constitute a graphic counterpart to the funeral oration.
+The étiquette of the moment indeed requires that great funerals "corroborate the elaboration of a rhetoric that attempts to compose a kind of figurative eulogy that also obeys a precise geography".
+They constitute a graphic counterpart to the funeral oration.

 The king's draftsman also creates sets for other royal ceremonies: entrances, weddings, law courts, parties and entertainment.
-In 1770, he creates the ephemeral decoration of the marriage of the Dauphin, future Louis XVI and Marie Antoinette at Versailles and the Orangery with the assistance of Moreau the Younger who will succeed him:"This palace of the Sun, raised at one end of the canal, whose waters reflected torrents of light will remembered for a long time.
-These groves and beds of fire, basins where the two elements seemed to be confused, the variety of amusements and shows distributed throughout the park to share the crowd."He is the first to engrave his drawings, which allows us to rediscover today this less known part of French art of the seventeenth century, all the achievements of Menus Plaisirs having been dismantled after being used.
+In 1770, he created the ephemeral decoration of the marriage of the Dauphin, future Louis XVI and Marie Antoinette at Versailles and the Orangery with the assistance of Moreau le Jeune (Moreau the Younger) who would succeed him:"This palace of the Sun, raised at one end of the canal, whose waters reflected torrents of light will remembered for a long time.
+These groves and beds of fire, basins where the two elements seemed to be confused, the variety of amusements and shows distributed throughout the park to share the crowd."

+He is the first to engrave his drawings, which allows one to rediscover today this less known part of French art of the 17th century, all the achievements of Menus Plaisirs having been dismantled after being used.

-The last years
+The final years

-In November 1770, an aging Challe was named knight of the order of Saint Michel and ennobled.
-He is filled with honors and received at the Academy of Sciences and Fine Arts of Lyon.
+In November 1770, an aging Challe was named knight of the Order of Saint Michael and ennobled.
+He was revered with honors and received at the Academy of Sciences and Fine Arts of Lyon.

 In 1762 he married Madeline-Sophie Nattier, the youngest daughter of Jean-Marc Nattier with whom he had no children.